isomerpages/mlaw-acd/news/sector-developments/_posts/2025-09-29-post-Cyber Risks Associated with Generative Artificial Intelligence and Deepfakes.md

 <p>In light of rapidly evolving cyber threats and the recent surge in deepfake-related
-incidents globally, including impersonation scams and fraudulent activities, the Monetary Authority of Singapore (“<strong>MAS</strong>”) has published two papers concerning cyber risks associated with <a href="https://www.mas.gov.sg/regulation/circulars/cyber-risks-associated-with-generative-artificial-intelligence" rel="noopener nofollow" target="_blank">generative artificial intelligence (“GenAI”)</a> and
+incidents globally, including impersonation scams and fraudulent activities, the Monetary Authority of Singapore (“<strong>MAS</strong>”) has published two papers concerning cyber risks associated with <a href="https://www.mas.gov.sg/regulation/circulars/cyber-risks-associated-with-generative-artificial-intelligence" rel="noopener nofollow" target="_blank">generative artificial intelligence (“</a><strong><a href="https://www.mas.gov.sg/regulation/circulars/cyber-risks-associated-with-generative-artificial-intelligence" rel="noopener nofollow" target="_blank">GenAI</a></strong>
-<a href="https://www.mas.gov.sg/regulation/circulars/cyber-risks-associated-with-deepfakes" rel="noopener nofollow" target="_blank">deepfakes</a>.
-These papers aim to increase awareness by providing an
+<a href="https://www.mas.gov.sg/regulation/circulars/cyber-risks-associated-with-generative-artificial-intelligence" rel="noopener nofollow" target="_blank">”)</a>and <a href="https://www.mas.gov.sg/regulation/circulars/cyber-risks-associated-with-deepfakes" rel="noopener nofollow" target="_blank">deepfakes</a>.
-overview of the cyber threats associated with GenAI and deepfakes, the risk implications and possible mitigation measures that could be taken to address the risks.</p>
+These papers aim to increase awareness by providing an overview of the cyber threats associated with GenAI and deepfakes, the risk implications and possible mitigation measures that could be taken to address the risks.</p>
 <p>Regulated dealers should be cognisant of the evolving cyber developments
 and their risk implications, and are encouraged to review the two papers and – where applicable – implement the recommended (appropriate) risk mitigation